Vegan Cheese: The Ultimate Guide to Vegan Cheese 2023

 • Sheese

 Many Sheese products are award-winning, and it’s easy to taste why.
-Whether you go for the Cheddar style, Greek style, or creamy Sheese, they’re dairy-free, gluten-free, non-GMO, and full of flavour.
-The cream cheese–style spread can be used for cooking, baking, making cheesecakes, spreading on toast, or topping a baked potato – yum!
+Whether you prefer Greek- or cheddar-style or choose one of the many other varieties, they’re all dairy-free, gluten-free, non-GMO, and full of flavour.
+The creamy Sheese spread can be used for cooking, baking, making cheesecakes, spreading on toast, or topping a baked potato – yum!

 • Tesco

-Tesco has a great range of plant-based cheeses, including cream, Cheddar, and blue varieties.
+Tesco has a great range of plant-based cheeses, including cream cheese, cheddar, and blue varieties.
 They’re widely available and – best of all – kind to animals.

 • The Big Vegan Cheese Making Kit

-If you want to try your hand at making your own cheese, then this is for you.
-Get to know the ins and outs of making cheeses – like halloumi, feta, and Parmesan – that are 100% kind to animals and made entirely from plants.
+If you want to try your hand at making your own cheese, this is for you.
+Get to know the ins and outs of making cheeses like halloumi, feta, and parmesan, that are 100% kind to animals and made entirely from plants.

 • Tyne Chease